 - Past and future medical expenses

 - Lost wages and loss of future earnings

 - Depression and anxiety

 Schedule a Free Consultation With a Zantac Lawyer in Illinois

-If you were diagnosed with cancer after taking Zantac, you deserve to hold the manufacturer accountable – and Estey & Bomberger, LLP can help.
+If you were diagnosed with cancer in Illinois after taking Zantac, you deserve to hold the manufacturer accountable.
+The team of attorneys at Estey & Bomberger, LLP specialize in dangerous drug injuries and can help with your case.
 Contact us today to schedule your free consultation with an Illinois Zantac lawsuit attorney.